neooffice/NeoOffice/grammarcheck/README.txt

    in the My Extensions group are removed.

-2. Quit NeoOffice, open a new Terminal window with a clean environment, and execute the following command in the new Terminal window:
+2. Quit NeoOffice, open a new Terminal window with a clean environment, and execute the following command in the new Terminal window.
+Note that you must cd within the NeoOffice installation otherwise unopkg.bin will abort:

+   sudo rm -Rf ~root/Library/Preferences/NeoOffice-[version] cd /path/to/NeoOffice/installation/Contents/MacOS
-   sudo /path/to/NeoOffice/installtion/Contents/MacOS/unopkg.bin add \
+   sudo -H ./unopkg.bin add --shared --force \
-   --shared --force /path/to/this/module/unxmacx[ip].pro/bin/grammarcheck.oxt
+      /path/to/this/module/unxmacx[ip].pro/bin/grammarcheck.oxt

 3. Launch NeoOffice and the extension should be active.
 A new menu item called Tools :: Add-ons :: Check Document Grammar should be present in